*The application cycle for Fall 2024 is now closed. The application cycle for Fall 2025 will open on PTCAS in June 2024.*

-All applicants seeking admission to the Doctor of Physical Therapy (DPT) Program must submit all required application materials, including the PTCAS and Supplemental applications, and meet the following requirements prior to enrollment in the program: (Please note that we recommend expanding upon the custom question within PTCAS to fully answer our supplemental question.
-You will not be penalized for duplicating your answer.)
+All applicants seeking admission to the Doctor of Physical Therapy (DPT) Program must submit all required application materials, including the PTCAS and supplemental essay, and meet the following requirements prior to enrollment in the program.

 If you are a current high school student interested in eligibility requirements for Mercer University’s Accelerated Special Consideration Program (ASCP), click here for more information.

 - Completion of an undergraduate (Bachelor’s) degree from a regionally-accredited college or university in the United States.

 - Required overall Grade Point Average (GPA) of 3.00 on a 4.00 scale.

 - Required prerequisite GPA of 3.00 on a 4.00 scale.

 - Preferred Science GPA of 3.00 on a 4.00 scale.

 - Completion of all prerequisites prior to matriculation with required GPA of 3.00.
 We recommend you complete at least six (6) of the ten (10) prerequisites prior to submitting an application that includes a plan for completing the remaining prerequisites prior to enrollment.
 If you have taken a prerequisite more than once, all attempts will be considered in calculating your prerequisite GPA.
 Please note that the program does not accept transfer credits from physical therapy curricula from other institutions.